ajit-patil01/retail_sales_analysis-/README.md

 **Level**: Beginner
 **Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project serves as a practical showcase of the core SQL abilities and techniques that data analysts frequently employ to investigate, refine, and interpret retail sales information.
+Participants will have the opportunity to establish a retail sales database from scratch, carry out exploratory data analysis (EDA) to uncover insights, and tackle targeted business inquiries using SQL queries.
+It is especially well-suited for individuals who are new to the field of data analysis and are eager to develop a strong grounding in SQL.

 ## Objectives